This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• While the air fryer is preheating, cut the brussel sprouts in half and rinse.
+• While the Air Fryer is preheating, cut the Brussels sprouts in half and rinse.

-• Place the brussel sprouts in a large mixing bowl, and add in the olive oil and minced garlic.
-Toss the ingredients together until the brussel sprouts are coated.
+• Place the Brussels sprouts in a large mixing bowl, and add in the olive oil and minced garlic.
+Toss the ingredients together until the Brussels sprouts are coated.

-• Place the prepared brussel sprouts in the basket, and sprinkle salt and pepper on top.
+• Place the prepared Brussels sprouts in the basket, and sprinkle salt and pepper on top.

 • Air fry on 375 degrees Fahrenheit for about 10-12 minutes.

-• Sprinkle the parmesan cheese over the cooked brussel sprouts and return to the air fryer for one to two minutes, until melted.
+• Sprinkle the parmesan cheese over the cooked Brussels sprouts and return to the Air Fryer for one to two minutes, until melted.

 • Serve while warm.